KPIs & Operating Metrics(New)

 Delta Air Lines (DAL) Long-Term Deferred Tax (2016 - 2023)

-Delta Air Lines (DAL) has disclosed Long-Term Deferred Tax for 15 consecutive years, with $432.0 million as the latest value for Q1 2023.
+Delta Air Lines' Long-Term Deferred Tax history spans 15 years, with the latest figure at $432.0 million for Q1 2023.

 • Average Long-Term Deferred Tax over 5 years is $1.3 billion, with a median of $1.3 billion recorded in 2020.